The Difference Between Billiards and Pool

 Billiards vs. Pool

 Cue sports have long been a source of entertainment and camaraderie, drawing players and enthusiasts alike into the world of precision and strategy.
 Two terms often used interchangeably are “billiards” and “pool,” but are they really the same game?
 What is the difference between billiards and pool?
-In this comprehensive guide, we’ll explore the nuances that set billiards and pool apart, shedding light on the differences that make each game unique.
+In this guide, we’ll explore the nuances that set billiards and pool apart, shedding light on the differences that make each game unique.

 Understanding the Basics: